Frequently Asked Questions

 Where on the curb should I put my buckets?

 Many of our customers leave their buckets on their front porch.
 We ask that you leave them somewhere visible to our driver, or contact us to let us know if you need to arrange a specific spot.

 I want to change my account - upgrade or downgrade, how do I do it?

 You can now change all your account details in our customer portal!
 If you are having any issues, please email us at firstname.lastname@example.org and let us know how you'd like to adjust and we will get back with you shortly.

-I'm moving, and I (do or do not) want to take my compost service me, do I take the bucket?
+I'm moving, and I (do or do not) want to take my compost service me, what do I do?